triyanox/lla/plugins.md

 # LLA Plugins

-A list of all available plugins for LLA and installation instructions.
+This document lists all available plugins for LLA and provides installation instructions.

 ## Installation